Paul83/weather/README.md

 Weather data is obtained from the OpenWeatherMap project (http://openweathermap.org/forecast5).

+For an mode indepth discussion of the application and its development, see 'Buildit weather about.pdf' (located at the top of the repository).

 ##Installation
 Download or clone all the files and folders in this repository.

 Add the files to the top of your web directory from which you wish to serve the applicastion.

-This repository also contains Jasmine test files, in the folder 'jasmine' at the top of the directory.
-The jasmine folder, and its contents, are not required to run the application.
+This repository also contains a pdf file 'Buildit weather about.pdf' and Jasmine test files, in the folder 'jasmine' at the top of the directory.
+The pdf and jasmine folder, and its contents, are not required to run the application.

 ## Version notes
 Due to the time constriants, this (first) version has restricted functionality:

 * Fetch 5 day/ 3 hour weather forecast for fixed location (London, UK), from OpenWeatherMap.
 * Use single language for UI (UK English) and Celsius for units.
-* Refresh every 3 hrs.
+* Does not refresh data.
 * Limited displayed data (e.g. temp + description).
 * Highlight of next 5 days.

-In addition, the graphic used are those of the service provider, OpenWeatherMap.
+In addition, the graphics used are those of the service provider, OpenWeatherMap.

 Given more development time, later versions could include: